 How much does it cost?

-The valuation fee is the only cost up front.
-This is paid direct to the surveyor.
-Please note, in some cases, a maximum of £350 may be required to lock in the investor’s funds.
+There is a £350 lock-in fee required to secure the investor’s funds.
 This is refunded if we do not complete the bridging loan based on the information that was provided.
 A valuation fee is also required which is paid directly to the surveyor.

 As a rule of thumb a valuation costs £110 per £100,000 of the value of the property.

 All other fees such as arrangement fees or legal costs are deducted from your loan (or added depending on your preference) when you receive your money.
 These fees typically include:

 - Interest from 0.49% to 1.5% per month.

 Do you charge an early redemption or exit fee?

 It depends on the deal and the safety of the planned exit route.
 If there is an exit or early redemption charge, the typical amount would be one month’s interest payment.
 The minimum is zero.

 You can opt to service the interest monthly or you can pay the interest back at the end of the loan.

 The interest rate is a fixed figure displayed monthly.
 The interest does not compound.
 The interest does not fluctuate and it is not variable.